niceyeti/niceyeti.github.io/static/notes/dynamo_db.md

 * Indexes: these overcome the limitations on key structure and querying.
 * WCU/RCU and strong vs. eventual consistency: memorize the definitions and constraints on WCU/RCUs.
 * Streaming: streams allow coupling with other services, all item-level modifications (create/update/delete), which can be sent to other services (Kinesis, Lambda, etc).
-* Optimistic locking: Conditional Writes allow for only writing a value if some other comparison condition is met; this allows for implementing version-number based optimistic locking.
+* Optimistic locking: conditional Writes allow for only writing a value if some other comparison condition is met; this allows for implementing version-number based optimistic locking.

 ### Basics